 A complaint filed last September by Ryan and two others about the online advertising system in the UK and Ireland alleges that the process risks the exposure of user location and tracking identifiers which can then be used to build long-term profiles.
 These profiles can then be combined with sensitive offline data, like a user’s income, social media influence, gender, political leaning, and sexual orientation.

-Google paid $57 million as fine to French privacy watchdogs last week due to their violation of the GDPR in not having attained proper user consent while personalizing their advertising.
+Google paid $57 million as a fine to French privacy watchdogs last week due to their violation of the GDPR in not having attained proper user consent while personalizing their advertising.